hknutsen/dev/README.md

 # dev

-Step-by-step guides on how I set up my development environment and tools.
+Step-by-step guides on how I set up my development environment using Windows, WSL, Docker and VS Code.